-ossible explanation for thse results could be that people with more quantitative diplomas have more flexibility in their careers, as they do not require careers that are directly related to their field, or there is a high degree of free flow, leading people to work freelance or on a project basis.
+A possible explanation for these results could be that people with more quantitative diplomas have more flexibility in their careers, as they do not require careers that are directly related to their field, or there is a high degree of free flow, leading people to work freelance or on a project basis.
 As for social sciences field, it consists of 35.9% psychology majors and that could explain why it is the most likely major field to change careers.
 It is widely known that psychology major has a reputation for the highest unemployment rates – 5.8% in 2012.
 In order to get into a more prestigious role in psychology, and in the other majors that constitute the social science field, it is necessary to get a doctorate degree and that could be one of the many reasons as to why people do switch their career path to something else.

 This statistical model explains only 0.19% change in the dependent variable and, even though all the variables do have a direct effect on the job change probability, they do not fully explain the employee turnover and may be picking up the omitted variable bias, meaning that a variable not included in the regression affects both independent and dependent variables and leads to an incorrect relationship model.